Chandos Anthems

-Ten of the anthems were published in 1748.
+The first anthem was published in 1783, others followed in 1784.
 With a leading Jubilate, an additional closing anthem in different scoring, and in different order, they were published in the Samuel Arnold edition of Handel's works.
 In the Hallische Händel-Ausgabe, anthems 1 to 11 are titled Anthems for Cannons.
 Carus-Verlag published an edition in 2009, calling them Cannons Anthems.

 History

 In 1717, Handel became composer in residence at Cannons in Middlesex, seat of James Brydges, Earl of Carnarvon, who in 1719 became the First Duke of Chandos.
 Johann Christoph Pepusch was Master of Music, having taken up his post before Handel's arrival.

 During his stay, Handel composed anthems which became known as the Chandos Anthems, for use in Anglican church services.
 Brydges had a chapel built, but it was still under construction when Handel composed the pieces, and was completed in 1720.
 Therefore, the court services were held at the parish church St Lawrence in Whitchurch.
 The church was remodeled to the Earl's baroque taste, finished in 1716.
 It contains artwork by Louis Laguerre and Antonio Bellucci.
 The organ used by Handel is at its east end.
 The organ was modified over the years, but it was restored in 1994, using the surviving parts of the original 1716 single-manual instrument as a reference.

 Handel probably selected and compiled the texts himself, drawing from both the Book of Common Prayer (BCP) and from a metrical version of the psalms by Nahum Tate and Nicholas Brady, published as New Version of the Psalms (NVP) in 1696.
 Handel used three types of selection, on top of setting a complete psalm, firstly a shortened psalm, secondly a shortened psalm with an added verse from a different psalm, and often, most advanced, a compilation of verses from several different psalms.
 Setting a psalm completely was familiar to him from older models, and he used it in his own settings of psalms in Latin in 1707, and in No. 1, setting the complete Psalm 100.
 He used the first method in setting Psalm 51, for example, in No. 3.
 Handel perhaps composed the anthems in pairs, sometimes reusing older material.

-Ten of the anthems were published in 1748, today's numbers 2 to 11, in different order.
+Ten of the anthems were published in 1784, today's numbers 2 to 11, in different order.
 No. 1, the Chandos Jubilate, was left out, possibly because the Utrecht Jubilate was published earlier.
 In the Samuel Arnold edition of Handel's works, there were twelve anthems, one in two versions, and a No. 12 added, O praise the Lord, ye angels of his.
 It is debated if this work was composed by Handel.
 Friedrich Chrysander's edition of Handel's works names these anthems simply Psalmen, and in the Hallische Händel-Ausgabe by Bärenreiter, they are titled Anthems for Cannons.
 Carus-Verlag published an edition of the individual anthems in 2009, calling them Cannons Anthems.